How to Import Leads to LeadSquared?

 6. Validation Report

-Here, you can view the status of your lead import.
+You can view the status of your lead import.
 This pop-up displays a table with the number of lead rows, the number of valid lead rows and the errors.
 Below the table, you can find the list of Validation Errors.
 You can also download the error list from here.
 At the bottom of the pop-up, select –

 • Correct & Upload to make changes in the CSV and re-upload the file